How to use PHP on FI

 /home/xlogin/public_html create a file

-.htaccess (must have "r" access for others).
-Let's note that .php files are scripts and run as scripts:
+.htaccess (must have "r" access enabled for others).
+Let's say that files with the .php extension are scripts and that they should be run as scripts:

 DirectoryIndex index.php AddHandler cgi-script .php AddType application/x-httpd-php .php

-In order for the PHP script to run, it must have "x" access for the owner (PHP scripts are triggered under your identity).
+In order to run the PHP script, it must have "x" access for the owner (PHP scripts run under your identity).

-If you have a Web site management right on Aise, which is located elsewhere than below
+If you have the right to manage a site on Aise, which is located elsewhere

-/home/xlogin/public_html/ , these PHP scripts need to allow "x" access for users
+/home/xlogin/public_html/ , it is necessary for these PHP scripts to allow "x" access for users

 apachefi , otherwise they will not work.
-Adding this right is ideally possible with the command
+To add this right, use the command

 setfacl -m u:apachefi:x soubor.php

-Furthermore, its first line must be a string
+Furthermore, its very first line must be a string

 #!/packages/run/php/bin/php .
-It is not necessary to insert this string into files that do not run directly, but for example they are only inserted with
+It is not necessary to insert this string into files that do not run directly, but for example they are just inserted with

-If you want to use FastCGI, edit v
+If you want to use FastCGI, edit in

 DirectoryIndex index.php AddHandler fastcgi-script .php AddType application/x-httpd-php .php

-FastCGI scripts are not re-launched at each request, but serve them more.
-This may cause an accelerated response of the application, but on the other hand not all applications are ready for this mode of use.
+FastCGI scripts are not newly launched at every request, but serve more.
+This can cause the application to respond more quickly, but on the other hand, not all applications are ready for this kind of use.

-A useful resource for more detailed error information is the Apache logs.
+Apache logs are a useful source of more detailed information about errors.
 They can be found on the Aisa server located in

 /var/log/httpd/ , specifically

 The PHP script should also be directly executable on the command line.
-Correct Output Example:
+Example of correct output:

-Examples of possible errors in case of unsuccessful startup
+Examples of possible errors in case of unsuccessful execution

 -bash: ./index.php: Permission denied

-The PHP script apparently does not allow "x" access for the owner.
+The PHP script does not seem to have "x" access for the owner.

 -bash: ./index.php: /packages/run/php/bin/php^M: bad interpreter: No such file or directory

-The PHP script has DOS line breaks.
-Unix line breaks can be converted to a utility
+PHP script has DOS line termination.
+It can be converted by a utility to Unix line termination

 Premature end of script headers(in